stormdush/wave_ui_sample/README.md

 # wave_ui_sample

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 & Wave_UI in Vite.
+Its backend system is [Koa_Sample](https://github.com/stormdush/Koa_Sample?tab=readme-ov-file)

 ## Customize configuration